csiro-fair/marimba/docs/pipeline.md

 touch pipelines/my-pipeline/requirements.txt
 ```

-Here's an example of what the contents might look like:
+Here's an example of what the contents of your `requirements.txt` might look like:

 ```plaintext
 # pipelines/my-pipeline/requirements.txt